Devil: Buddhism

+Māra, a figure, generally representing evil in Buddhism, has often been compared to devil-figures, such as Satan of the Christian tradition.
+Like many Devils, Māra is associated with temptations, death, and suffering.

+In the story of the Awakening of the Buddha, Māra appears as a powerful deva, trying to seduce him with his celestial army and a vision of beautiful maidens (accharā).
+The concept of Māra is not limited to one particular figure, but can refer to a wide-range of different figures who obstruct the way of nibbāna.In other iterations, Māra is inspired by Hindu myths about asuras, a class of titans or lesser deities.

+In contrast to the devil figures across most Abrahamic religions however, Satan has been characterized as a rebel who undermines and perverts the good world created by an omnibenevolent God.
+In contrast, Māra is a symbol of the world and a representation of conditioned existence.
+Resistance of Māra's temptations is not found in a higher being, who is repeatedly presented as being suffering from the conditions set by Mara too (see: God(s) in Buddhism), but in enlightenment.
+An exception might be some forms of Eastern Sufism, where Iblīs (Islamic quivalent to Satan) bears some similar functions to Māra and submission to God is regarded as a form of annihilation of the self (fanāʾ).

 Manichaeism

 In Manichaeism, God and the devil are two unrelated principles.
 God created good and inhabits the realm of light, while the devil (also called the prince of darkness) created evil and inhabits the kingdom of darkness.
 The contemporary world came into existence, when the kingdom of darkness assaulted the kingdom of light and mingled with the spiritual world.
 At the end, the devil and his followers will be sealed forever and the kingdom of light and the kingdom of darkness will continue to co-exist eternally, never to commingle again.

 Hegemonius (4th century CE) accuses that the Persian prophet Mani, founder of the Manichaean sect in the 3rd century CE, identified Jehovah as "the devil god which created the world" and said that "he who spoke with Moses, the Jews, and the priests ... is the [Prince] of Darkness, ... not the god of truth."